 Denise Baker is the Co-Managing Partner at WeirFoulds.
 Her practice focuses on municipal and land use planning issues and related litigation.

-Denise is also a member of Lambda Alpha International (Simcoe Chapter).
-She has repeatedly been recognized in Best Lawyers in Canada and the Canadian Legal Lexpert Directory in the field of Municipal Law, and was ranked by Chambers Canada as a leading lawyer in Real Estate: Zoning/Land Use.
+Denise is a member of Lambda Alpha International (Simcoe Chapter) and is repeatedly recognized by Best Lawyers in Canada and in the Canadian Legal Lexpert Directory in the field of municipal law, and ranked by Chambers Canada.

 She has acted on: